durability-labs/archivist-docs/learn/quick-start.md

 ## Get Codex binary

-For quick start we will use precompiled binaries from [GitHub release page](https://github.com/codex-storage/nim-codex/releases).
+For quick a start we will use precompiled binaries from [GitHub release page](https://github.com/codex-storage/nim-codex/releases).
 If you prefer to compile from the sources, please check [Build Codex](/learn/build).

 Please follow the steps for your OS from the list:
 - [Linux/macOS](#linux-macos)